gshanemiller/congestion/README.md

       chunks.
 ```

-[This repository contains a basic Timely model](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/timely.h).
+Note that eRPC [6,7] unlike the Timely paper [3] is not sending prepared large chunks of data e.g. 16 or 64Kb.
+Most RPCs have small requests probably in one packet less than 1K.
+Responses, however, could be large.

+## Timely Basic Model
+[This example implements the patched Timely model from ECN paper](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/timely.h).
 It periodically computes negative rates e.g. what the code calls raw values.
-The raw value is coerced into a valid value by applying min/max comparisons just before returning.
-The code in [7] is more complicated.
-It also coerces the raw value by bounding increases/decreases in rate.

-So at the time of this writing it's not entirely clear what the algorithm really is.
-Ideally it'd be possible nail down Timely without getting drawn into a long benchmarking, model-fitting work where its parameters are reverse estimated.

-Based on the code as it now stands, the model parameters [do not look quite right](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/data.png):
+Based on this code, the model parameters [do not look quite right](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_basic/data.png):

-* In the second (middle) plot we see that when the starting RTT (here 225us) far off the min, the TX rate drops to the minimum immediately.
-Once the max RTT is hit (500us at t=0.02sec) it takes until ~0.25sec for the rate to recover even though RTTs are slowly decreasing only
-* In the third (bottom) plot RTTs are sampled at a mean of 60us which is only 10us higher than the model minimum.
-Even though all RTTs hug the lower end of the model, the TX rate never exceeds 0.04GB/sec which way off the NIC max.
-The problem here is the RTTs uses the gradient calculation.
-It never adds only because the RTTs only improbably drop under the modelMin of 50us.
-And since the RTTs fluctuate around 60us going high and lower, the TX rate never budges.
-* And as I point out above, there are zillions of raw rates < 0
+* Starting in the top-right graph, RTTs start at 225us model mid-point increasing until the model max is hit.
+Then RTTs descreases only until the TX rate is 80% of NIC bandwidth.
+It takes a good deal of time for the algorithm to recover to NIC bandwidth and does so very quickly.
+* The bottom-right graph shows what happens then the RTT is centered on 45us under the model minimum and sproatically exceeding the minimum.
+As long there a good number of packets under RTTs under the minimum, the TX can recover.
+Periodic RTTs over the min make the overall trend bound around.
+* Bottom-left shows what happens when RTTs are centered on 60us which is between the model min/max but closer to the min
+* Top-left shows what happens when RTTs are centered and the model mid-point

+## Timely Model As Implemented in eRPC
+[This example implements the eRPC Timely Model with ECN's patch](https://github.com/gshanemiller/congestion/blob/main/experiment/timely_erpc/timely.h).
+It's alpha/beta/deltas are rather different. eRPC mixes in additional factors (`md_factor, ai_factor, delta_factor`) not in the basic model. eRPC also imposes several limits on the new calculated rate once Timely computations are done.

+* Starting in the top-right graph, RTTs start at 475us model mid-point increasing until the model max is hit.
+Then RTTs descreases only until the TX rate is 80% of NIC bandwidth.
+It takes a good deal of time for the algorithm to recover to NIC bandwidth but does so gradually.
+* The bottom-right graph shows what happens then the RTT is centered on 45us under the model minimum and sproatically exceeding the minimum.
+Unlike the basic model, the TX rate stays higher.
+* Bottom-left shows what happens when RTTs are centered on 60us which is between the model min/max but closer to the min
+* Top-left shows what happens when RTTs are centered under the model minimum but exceed the model minimum (stddev=4) which higher frequency